matthewturk/obsidian-helpful-bits/README.md

  - `Dice Roller Styling.css` - allow setting dice roller colors (for each of the three components) individually
  - `Disable Clicking.css` - allow disable clicking on "Alternate Checkmarks" from ITS-Theme.

+## DCC Stuff

+I wrote up a little bit of stuff to support [Dungeon Crawl Classics](https://goodman-games.com/) in the [javalent](https://plugins.javalent.com/) ecosystem.

+ - `dcc/DCC.json` - a statblock for DCC which, honestly, could probably use some work.
+ - `dcc/namegen.js` - a slightly modified version of [skeeto's namegen](https://github.com/skeeto/fantasyname/blob/master/ts/namegen.ts) that works in Obsidian.
+ - `dcc/zero-level-character.md` - a template to generate a single zero-level character.
+ - `dcc/zero-level-party.md` - a template to generate a party of zero-level characters and register it with the initiative tracker.
+ - `dcc/zeroLevel.js` - a script for using tables in your vault to make up a Zero-level character.
+For instance, if you have notes named `Table 1-3 - Occupations` and `Table 1-2 - Lucky Sign` with the appropriate contents, it can query them.
+One thing to note is that if you use multiple columns, make sure you expand your table because the dice roller can't do ranges with more than two columns.
+This is called by the two templates above.